 Dawn from Northern Ireland is worried about Baranoff…

-I apologise for this rather stupid question, but this thing has been bothering me since I got back from a visit to the vet late last week.
-My Russian Blue Baranoff is fourteen years old now and we’ve found out that he’s suffering from Inflammatory Bowel Disease, which means he needs to be given daily doses of Corticosteroids that the vet has now prescribed.
-But getting Baranoff to take the medication has not been easy, so the vet showed me a way to pound the medicine into flavour tabs by adding pieces of fresh salmon.
+My apologies for this rather stupid question, but this thing has been bothering me since I got back from my visit to the veterinary late last week.
+My Russian Blue, Baranoff, is fourteen years old now and we’ve found out he’s suffering from Inflammatory Bowel Disease, which means he needs to be given daily doses of Corticosteroids which the vet has now prescribed.
+But getting Baranoff to take the medication has not been easy, so the vet showed me a way to pound the medicine into flavour tabs by adding pieces of salmon.
 So far it works!

 But my problem is this Nellie.
-I’m beside myself with worry and I’ve not slept a wink for the past few nights.
-The vet went to great lengths to explain that Baranoff would need to take the Corticosteroid medication daily for the rest of his life but then gave me only two weeks worth of supply.
+I’m beside myself with worry, I’ve not slept a wink for the past few nights.
+The vet went to great lengths to explain that Baranoff would need to take the Corticosteroid medication daily for the rest of his life, but then gave me only two weeks worth of supply.

 Does this mean that Baranoff has only two weeks to live?